-In March, President Yoweri Museveni directed the closure of Entebbe Airport and other entry/exits into and out of the country to halt the spread of the Coronavirus.
-The directive was initially for 32 days but has since been extended indefinitely after several extensions of the lockdown.
+In March, President Yoweri Museveni directed the Entebbe Airport’s closure and other entry/exits into and out of the country to halt the Coronavirus spread.
+The directive was initially for 32 days but has since been extended indefinitely after several lockdown extensions.

 But, as re-opening gets closer, passengers who had got used to airport security officials rummaging their packages and bags, removing belts and shoes before being subjected to thorough body checks, look set for even more challenging times.
 For a start, passengers will have to arrive at least four hours before their flight.

 The Uganda Wildlife Authority has implemented guidelines for visitors to parks and wildlife reserves.
 Additional ones may be implemented as the need arises.